(1840 – 1888)

 Why didn’t they marry?
 Mary certainly demonstrated her procreative ability, but Thomas was clearly not a family man.
 After the birth of their last child in 1881, Thomas fled to America.
 Mary died in 1888, aged just 48.
 Fortunately, Thomas came back to Settle to bring up the younger children.
 Thomas had a sudden death in 1902, aged 61, after an accident at Horton Lime Works.

-It seems fitting that that Mary and Thomas Ralph were buried together in an unmarked grave, together with their daughter Margaret, who died soon after her marriage to John Turner.
+It seems fitting that Mary and Thomas Ralph were buried together in an unmarked grave, together with their daughter Margaret, who died soon after her marriage to John Turner.